(syllabus and calendar)

 Method arg as interface type

-An interface is a type, just as a class is a type.
+An interface is a type, just as a class (even an abstract class) is a type.

 Another example.
 How does line 56 relate to lines 59 and 62?
 Does the interface reference variable, ob, know about methods and variables specific to the classes that implement the interface?
 Imagine we have a class with main called SeriesDemo.